-We would show you how to take a legal route through the process and hope you would find it helpful.
+We will show you how to take a legal route through the process and hope you find it helpful.

-If, however, it turns out that you still need help with a ComplaintsBoard.com removal, Remove Reports can help you out.
+If, however, it turns out that you still need help with a ComplaintsBoard.com removal, Removes Reports can help you out.

 The Legal environment of ComplaintsBoard.com

-ComplaintsBoard.com provides series of legal documents for users to read.
+ComplaintsBoard.com provides a series of legal documents for users to read.

 While we would advise that you peek at them, it turns out that most of them are a bunch of repeated information.